 When Dylan Thomas called Laugharne 'the strangest town in Wales' he meant it kindly.
 He was dead right, mind: it’s a faintly otherworldly place, set perfectly on the estuary, hardly altered in 50 years, and a great place to wander around the Dylan-related trails, ending with a pint at Brown's Hotel (where Dylan himself sank a good few).

 When I was in school, Ammanford was our deadliest local rival.
 They were miners, we were farmers.
 When we met on the rugby pitch, it wasn’t pretty.
-The decline of the coal industry hit Ammanford hard, but I’m a huge fan of Coaltown Coffee’s crusade to bring a bit of Brooklyn hipster chic to a hometown that they love – and of their roastery canteen, which is a terrific place for lunch.
+The decline of the coal industry hit Ammanford hard, but I’m a huge fan of Coaltown Coffee’s crusade to bring a bit of Brooklyn hipster chic to a hometown that they love – and of their roastery canteen, which is a terrific place for cake.

 National Botanic Garden of Wales